stacklane/docs/🗄/Article/scripting/queries.md

 # Contained Models {#containers}

-For models which are [contained](/🗄/Article/models/containers.md) by a parent model, querying is performed in much the same way.
+For models which are [contained](/🗄/Article/models/containers.md) by a parent model, querying is performed in much the same way as any other query.

 The difference is that querying for a child model happens within the scope of a _selected_ container.
 There are 3 ways to ensure a container is _selected_ and in-scope (before querying a child).